dkw789/database-skills/README.md

 2. Install python and psycopg2 (Postgres database connector for python)

-3. Install PgAdmin to be able to see the data being populated easily.
+3. Install PgAdmin to be able to see the data being populated.

-4. Run the email2db.py  using the python in terminal e.g: (python email2db.py )
+4. Run the email2db.py  using python from terminal e.g: (python email2db.py )

 5. Connect to the databse using PgAdmin in order to see the table and their contents or you can also access the database through terminal.